Surface warfare: Description

-Surface warfare (SuW) is conducted by a surface ship to eliminate a threat, which may include anti-surface warfare (ASuW), anti-air warfare (AAW), anti-submarine warfare (ASW), naval gunfire support (NGFS), riverine operations, mine warfare, and electronic warfare.
+Surface warfare (SuW) is conducted by a surface ship to eliminate a threat, which may include Anti-surface warfare (ASuW), anti-air warfare (AAW), anti-submarine warfare (ASW), naval gunfire support (NGFS), riverine operations, mine warfare, and electronic warfare.

-In the second half of the 20th century, the importance of naval surface power was reduced as air and submarine warfare platforms demonstrated their capabilities.
-This lesson was brought home through the surprising results of the Battle of Taranto, the Battle of Pearl Harbor, and the sinking of Prince of Wales and Repulse.
+In the second half of the 20th century, the importance of naval surface power was reduced as air and submarine warfare platforms demonstrated their capabilities, as in the Battle of Taranto, the Battle of Pearl Harbor, and the sinking of Prince of Wales and Repulse.

 Following World War II, guided anti-ship missiles required new tactics and doctrines.
-Small, fast, relatively cheap missile boats became a threat for large ships, much more serious than previous torpedo boats.
-Proof of concept arrived on 20 October 1967 with the loss of an Israeli destroyer Eilat to Egyptian missile boats.
+Small, fast, relatively cheap missile boats became a threat for large ships, much more serious than previous torpedo boats, as in the War of Attrition, when Egyptian missile boats struck and sank the Israeli destroyer Eilat on 20 October 1967.

 Ships

 Surface combatant ships include battleships, aircraft carriers, cruisers, destroyers, frigates, and others.
 Surface combatants also include mine warfare ships, amphibious command ships, coastal defense ships, amphibious assault ships, and many others.
 An important facet of naval warfare are however the support ships (that is, non-combat ships): freighters, oilers, hospital ships, tugs, troop transports, and other auxiliary ships.
 In the U.S. Navy model, now widespread in the world, various types of ships would be primarily organized into the carrier battle group.